Since the time that clothing emerged traces of kurtas can be found from Central Asia from dates as back as the emergence of Mughals.

 Online market has brought ease to our lives especially for working people, anything you like is just a click away plus it provides comfort and much wider choice for you to purchase from.

--During the Mughal rein the kurtas were worn by the kings majorly in the Kali Pattern or commonly known as anarkali pattern or along with a plain dhoti or payjama.
+-During the Mughal reign the kurtas were worn by the kings majorly in the Kali Pattern or commonly known as the Anarkali pattern or along with a plain dhoti or payjama.

--Then the Luknowi Kurti which was worn by the royals of Lucknow and it could be short as well as long .
+-Then the Luknowi Kurti was worn by the royals of Lucknow and it could be short as well as long.

 The best part of the kurta payjama is that when it comes to keeping our rich culture alive you can don the ethnic kurta which is inspired by the fusion of traditional and modern kurta thus enabling a person to sport a formal as well as casual look along with comfort.